mmbman/Katagiri/1980-07-16-Diamond-Sutra-Emptiness-and-Mind.md

 So even though you understand some aspect of Buddhism with your mind, it doesn’t hit one’s heart, one’s life.
 No connection.
 If you want to “demonstrate, understand, study and illuminate” even one stanza of the Buddha’s teaching, you have to illuminate it by your own words, not borrowing the words from others.

-In order to explain emptiness, the scholar always said, “Look at page such-and-such of the Madhyamakas, Nagarjuna says such-and-such.”
+In order to explain emptiness, the scholar always said, “Look at page such-and-such of the Madhyamakas, Nāgārjuna says such-and-such.”
 But it didn’t make sense for me.
 What is emptiness?
 Emptiness is always a book! *[Laughter.]* Don’t you think so?
 Emptiness is not the idea of emptiness which occurs in the Buddhist sutras, it is really human life itself.
 But the teacher didn’t teach in that way.

 So at any cost [...] we have to illuminate it by means of our own words.
 Those words [must be] coming from our life itself; so thoughts, ideas, philosophy, psychology, all things, are something coming from our life.
 [It is] not to mold life into thoughts or ideas and philosophy; that would really be reversed.
 If you do that, your life is really confused.